 The RSP Design Variant would therefore have approximately the same adverse effects on intersection operations under NEPA as the Millbrae Station Design.
 Automobile delay is not a significant environmental impact under CEQA.
-Therefore, as in the Draft EIR/EIS, effects on intersection operations under CEQA is not considered a significant impact.
+Therefore, effects on intersection operations under CEQA is not considered a significant impact.